parijatmishra/elm-todo/README.md

 $ yarn install
 ```

+*Note: This project is written in [Elm](http://elm-lang.org/) and uses Elm libraries.
+The Elm libraries are listed in `elm-package.json`.
+The `elm-webpack-builder` in `package.json` installs Elm in `node_modules/`, and installs Elm libraries in `elm-stuff/`, automatically when the above command is run.*

 ## Run locally for development

 The project uses webpack's ability to run a development web server to serve up HTML, JS and other static assets while developing.
 Webpack configuration is in the file `webpack.config.js`.

-To make it easy to execute webpack, a couple of yarn commands are defined in `package.json`, in the `scripts' entry.
+To make it easy to execute webpack, a couple of yarn commands are defined in `package.json`, in the `scripts` entry.

 To start a development web server, run: